anywhichway/blockstore/README.md

 `blockstore` provides block allocated, single file, key value storage for JavaScript and is written in JavaScript.
 It can be used as a server side API compatible replacement for `localStorage`.
 Its API is multi-named so that it is also similar to `memcached` and `Redis`, i.e. `set` is the same as `setItem`.

-It is just 290 lines of code with zero dependencies, less than 10K uncompressed, 6K compressed, and 2K gzipped.
+Less than 350 lines of code with zero dependencies, 12K uncompressed, 7K compressed, and 2K gzipped.

 Reads, writes, and deletes are all asynchronous.